rchampourlier/tunnelss/README.md

 Tunnelss is a mix between the [tunnels gem](https://github.com/jugyo/tunnels) and the [powssl script](https://gist.github.com/paulnicholson/2050941).

-1. It builds a root-level certificate (a Certificate Authority) and registers it as a trusted root certificate (you will need to do it manually for Firefox).
+1. It builds a root-level certificate (a Certificate Authority) and registers it as a trusted root certificate (you will need to recognize the root certificate at the OS-level for Chrome and in Firefox directly).
 2. It generates a SSL certificate matching the Pow `.dev` domains.
 2. It runs an EventMachine server which acts as proxy from HTTPS to HTTP (just like tunnels), using the generated certificate so that your browser will not complain your SSL connection is not valid!